Ulagalantha Perumal Temple, Kanchipuram: Architecture

 The temple is located in central Kanchipuram, a locality in the Central side of Kanchipuram, a South Indian town in the state of Tamil Nadu.
 The temple has an area of about 60000 sqft and has a three tiered rajagopuram (main towers) with seven kalasas.
 The temple houses four Divya Desams on its own – they are Tirukkaravanam, Tirukarakam, Tiruürakam, and Tiruneerakam.
 It is believed that all the shrines were probably separate temples, but the circumstances which lead do these temples getting housed in the Ulagalantha Perumal temple is not known.
 Thirumangai Alvar has sung praises of all the four temples in a single verse.
 The temple tank, Naga Tirtham, is located outside the main temple complex.

 The temple is revered by the verses of Tirumangai Alvar and Thirumaḻisai Alvar.
-Thaayar of the temple is Amuthavalli (Amirthavalli) and the festival deity of the temple is Loganathan.
+Goddess Lakshmi is worshipped as Amuthavalli (Amirthavalli) and the festival idol of the temple is Vishnu as Loganathan.
 The image of Ulagalantha Perumal is over 35 ft in height depicted with his left leg at a right angle to the body and parallel to the ground.
 The right leg is seen placed on the head of Mahabali with two fingers on his left hand stretched out referring to the two steps he took to measure the two worlds and the stretched finger on his right hand indicating the question the posted to Mahabali as to where he could place his third step.
 The roof of the sanctum, the vimana has an elevated roof to accommodate the huge image of the presiding deity.

-Tiruürakam
+Tiruoorakam

-The central shrine of temple is most commonly referred as Peragam, while the smaller shrine where the image of the snake god Adishesha is houses is called Tiruürakam.
+The central shrine of temple is most commonly referred as Peragam, while the smaller shrine where the image of the snake god Adishesha is houses is called Tiruoorakam.
 As per tradition, Mahabali at the foot of Vamana, could not view the deity's vishvarupam, and requested him to manifest as a smaller form.
 Vishnu obliged, and appeared as a snake in a smaller shrine.
 The shrine is frequented by childless couple praying for offspring.